rwxrob/zet/docs/2237/README.md

 Mint has never done me wrong, in 20 years.
 I'm hoping that QEMU/KVM have come along enough to do all the emulation I could ever need, and I have a VMware Workstation Pro license if needed.
 It's just a matter of time before I hit things that are buggy, I've already lost four hours over night just futzing with a bunch of small stuff to get it to where Windows is by default.
 But I have remembered some very important things that it brings back:

 * Overall, everything is a *lot* faster
+* Identical web cam is *much* clearer and has less lag
 * Open web browser directly from Lynx when needed
 * Full YouTube clips library (great for streaming)
 * Can use `mvlast` and all my utilities that integrate with GUI browser